neomutt/neomutt/README.md

 | Encrypt-to-Self      | Save a self-encrypted copy of emails
 | Fmemopen             | Replace some temporary files with memory buffers
 | Forgotten Attachment | Alert user when (s)he forgets to attach a file to an outgoing email.
-| Global Hooks         | Define actions to run globally within Mutt
+| Global Hooks         | Define actions to run globally within NeoMutt
 | Ifdef                | Conditional config options
 | Index Color          | Custom rules for theming the email index
 | Initials Expando     | Expando for author's initials